 Research shows additional instruction time in a small setting allows for meeting individualized needs.

 Strategy Purpose(s)

 Core Academic Instruction

-Person(s) responsible for monitoring implementation of the strategy i-Ready diagnostic and formative assessment data will be used to determine effectiveness of the strategy.
+Person(s) responsible for monitoring implementation of the strategy Nayden, Pam, pam.nayden@yourcharlotteschools.net i-Ready diagnostic and formative assessment data will be used to determine effectiveness of the strategy.